 Long term projections for this fund are difficult to determine due to the overall economic volatility.
+Collection rates as well as the total delinquency have been changing from prior year averages.
 These projections reflect changes in the annual delinquency of -5% to +5%.

-Interest for 2013 thru 2027 ranges from .02% to 2.9% annually.
+Interest for 2014 thru 2027 ranges from .44% to 3.0% annually.